 The maximum penalty for this charge depends on whether a person is a first or a repeat offender.
-In either case, the starting point at sentencing would be for the Court to record a conviction, impose a fine and disqualify your licence for three years, for a first offence and five years for a second offence.
+In either case, the starting point at sentencing would be for the court to record a conviction, impose a fine and disqualify the person’s licence for three years, for a first offence, and five years for a second offence.

-It is a valid defence to a charge of DUI if the accused can establish that they were in a vehicle on a road or road related area but had not started the engine or the vehicle or attempted to put the vehicle into motion and that the person did not intend to drive the vehicle while under the influence of liquor or drugs.
+It is a valid defence to a charge of DUI if the accused can establish that they were in a vehicle on a road or road related area but had not started the engine of the vehicle or attempted to put the vehicle into motion, and that the person did not intend to drive the vehicle while under the influence of liquor or drugs.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.